-In 2005, VirnetX, Inc. adopted the 2005 Stock Plan, or the Plan, which was assumed by us upon the closing of the transaction between VirnetX Holding Corporation and VirnetX, Inc. on July 5, 2007.
-The Plan provides for the granting of stock options and restricted stock units to our employees, directors and consultants.
+In 2005, VirnetX Inc. adopted the 2005 Stock Plan (the "Plan"), which was assumed by us upon the closing of the transaction between VirnetX Holding Corporation and VirnetX Inc. on July 5, 2007.
+Our Board of Directors renamed this Plan the VirnetX 2007 Stock Plan and our stockholders approved the Plan at our 2008 annual stockholders' meeting.
+The Plan provides for the granting of stock options and restricted stock units to employees and consultants of ours.
 Stock options granted under the Plan may be incentive stock options or nonqualified stock options.
-Incentive stock options, or ISOs, may only be granted to our employees (including officers and directors).
-Nonqualified stock options, or NSOs, may be granted to our employees and consultants.
+Incentive stock options ("ISO") may only be granted to our employees (including officers and directors).
+Nonqualified stock options ("NSO") may be granted to our employees and consultants.